 Atlanta Metropolitan College (AMC) offers associate degree and career programs in four school divisions: Humanities and Fine Arts; Natural Sciences; Business, Math, and Computer Science; and, Social Sciences.
-All academic programs at AMC are designed to either prepare students to transfer to four-year institutions or help students obtain a solid knowledge base to enter into the workforce.
+All academic programs are designed to either prepare students to transfer to four-year institutions or help students obtain a solid knowledge base to enter into the workforce.

 The Humanities and Fine Arts program seeks to develop the students’ thinking skills, assist them in developing strong communication skills, enhance their reading abilities, develop articulate writers, and help students become analytical listeners.
 The program incorporates classroom meetings as well as extracurricular activities to enhance the students’ creative abilities.